PerytonSpace/tilly-sat/pico/README.md

 ## Using the Pico in Arduino

-Arduino lets us code and talk to official Arduino Microcontrollers, but also allow the use to talk to third party board with the help of a board manager.
+Arduino lets us code and talk to official Arduino Microcontrollers, but also allows the use of third party boards with the help of a board manager.

 A board manager just allows Arduino to program different types of architectures and boards, using the Arduino language.